 Jaunt is a bespoke car rental company, offering unique journeys to explore regional Australia in iconic cars up-cycled into electric vehicles.
 They believe in creating ‘beautiful adventures’, catering to the growing demand for tourism services that are more adventurous, sustainable and more attuned to local culture.

 If getting lost in the wilderness isn’t quite your thing, there are plenty of luxe hotels and resorts that satisfy sustainable living criteria.
 A weekend here will leave you feeling satisfied you’re doing no harm, and probably some good too.
-Check out these 7 Stunning eco hotels you need to visit.

 The philosophy of going slow is all about shifting our awareness from mass-production, to sustainably crafted brands that are manufactured responsibly and with care.
 With the realisation of how much damage the fashion Industry is contributing to mass waste and landfills, one Australian fashion label embraces this philosophy with their sustainable swimwear line.
-Cleonie Swim believes in the idea of Slow Fashion, creating each order from scratch in Australia as it is placed, lowering the amount of waste in materials, and any excess stock.
+Cleonie Swim believes in the idea of slow fashion, creating each order from scratch in Australia as it is placed, lowering the amount of waste in materials, and any excess stock.

 Patagonia, Outland Denim and Will & Bear are other online retailers committed to supplying a range of ethical and sustainable clothing and accessories (that are actually cool).
 Thread Harvest also gives you the option you to shop according to the values that matter to you most, with a portion of the proceeds from each sale supporting worthy causes.

 You can implement the go slow philosophy in your day-to-day living in other small ways: always read the label on products you buy, what is the story behind the brand?
 What packaging do they use?
 How about the ingredients?
-Try to support independent brands for your must-have items, go ahead and plant that herb garden and tend to it daily; or grow your own vegetables if you have space.
+Try to support independent brands for your must-have items, go ahead and plant that herb garden and tend to it daily or grow your own vegetables if you have space.
 Urban Growers design, create and maintain edible gardens and urban rooftop farms.
 They wrote a blueprint for living the good life in the city – how to grow the easiest food plants in small spaces and recipes to make the most of them.

 Farm to table isn’t a new concept, but it’s never been more in demand, and that trend isn’t about to disappear.
-The benefit of the Farm to Table movement is twofold: the concept focuses on producing food locally and organically which is not only good for you, but good for the environment.
+The benefit of the farm to table movement is twofold: the concept focuses on producing food locally and organically which is not only good for you, but good for the environment.